 Quorum – At any meeting of the Board, quorum will be a majority of Directors holding office.

-Voting – Each Director, except the Chair of the meeting, is entitled to one vote.
-Voting will be by a show of hands, written, or orally unless a majority of Directors present request a secret ballot.
-Resolutions will be passed upon a majority of the votes being in favor of the resolution.
-In the event of a tie, the Chair of the meeting shall vote to decide the issue.
+Voting – Each Director is entitled to one vote.
+Voting will be by a show of hands, written, or orally unless at least one (1) Director present requests a secret ballot.
+Resolutions will be passed by Ordinary Resolution.
+In the case of a tie, the resolution is defeated.

 No Alternate Directors - No person shall act for an absent Director at a meeting of directors.